Rarity: Common mount with rare breed

 doesn't need male at all.
 While in this state, females leave

-colony untill her storage is empty again.
+colony until her storage is empty again.
 By this she creates

 inbreeding is prevented in nature.